-Number of Securities To be Issued Upon Exercise of Outstanding Options Weighted Average Exercise Price of Outstanding Options Number of Securities Remaining Available For Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) Plan Category (a) (b) (c) Equity Compensation Plans Approved by Stockholders 2,345,385(1)(2) \$ 8.96(2) 1,496,060(3) Equity Compensation Plans Not Approved by Stockholders Total 2,345,385 \$ 8.96 1,496,060
+Number of Securities To be Issued Upon Weighted Average Exercise of Exercise Price of Outstanding Outstanding Options Options Plan Category (a) (b) (c) Equity Compensation Plans Approved by Stockholders 2,345,385(1)(2) \$ 8.96 1,496,060(3) Equity Compensation Plans Not Approved by Stockholders Total 2,345,385 \$ 8.96 1,496,060

-- (1) Consists of (a) 1,844,427 outstanding options under the 1994 Stock Option Plan for Key Employees and (b) 500,958 outstanding options under the 1994 Independent Directors' Stock Option Plan. - Excludes purchase rights accruing under the Employee Stock Purchase Plan which have a stockholder approved reserve of 300,000 shares.
+- (1) Consists of (a) 1,844,427 outstanding options under the 1994 Stock Option Plan for Key Employees and (b) 500,958 outstanding options under the 1994 Independent Directors' Stock Option Plan. - (2) Excludes purchase rights accruing under the Employee Stock Purchase Plan which have a stockholder approved reserve of 300,000 shares.
 Under the Employee Stock Purchase Plan, each eligible employee may purchase up to \$6,000 of Sypris Common Stock at six-month intervals each year at a purchase price per share equal to 85% of the lower of the fair market value of Sypris Common Stock on either the first trading day of a purchase period or the last trading day of a purchase period. - (3) Consists of (a) 1,162,078 shares remaining available for issuance under the 1994 Stock Option Plan for Key Employees, (b) 212,933 shares remaining available for issuance under the 1994 Independent Directors' Stock Option Plan, and (c) 121,049 shares remaining available for issuance under the Employee Stock Purchase Plan.